Invary-Runtime-Integrity/maat/amd-demo/README.md

 integrity and AMD SEV-SNP memory integrity to drive operational changes to the servicing of workloads by a Kubernetes (K8S) cluster.

+# Mechanism

+This demo uses Kubernetes taints and tolerations to describe what workloads are acceptable to run on which nodes.

+`LacksConfidentiality:true` means that SEV-SNP attestation could not be successfully verified `LacksIntegrity:true` means that Invary OS runtime integrity could not be successfully verified.

+The `demo-services` workloads specify in their deployment different tolerations of these taints to show how real workloads could be rebalanced at runtime based on their declared requirements.

 # Prerequisites

 ## AMD Hardware and Software